harrisonisrael/data_viz_390/README.md

 # Data Visualization

 This blog is dedicated to political data visualization and what good visuals look like.
+This blog is made in conjunction with the Northwestern University Class, Political Data Visualization 390.
+Throughout the course of the quarter, I will be examining and analyzing what proper data visualization looks like, and the standards in which all data analysts should uphold their work to.

 **Blog Posts**